doehyunbaek/monkeypatch-worker/README.md

-# addInitScript for workers
+# monkeypatching Web Worker with playwright

-This is a minimal repro for asserting use cases for addInitScript for worker.
+This is a minimal repo that contains how to monkey patch workers with playwright.

-To reproduce, run `npm run test`
+TODO: make test case work